Little Steven: From Asbury Park To Soulfire

 1977: Baby Please Don’t Go (Ronnie Spector & The E Street Band)

 Surprisingly, Ronnie Spector claims in her autobiography that she and Van Zandt dated in the early 70s, long after The Ronettes’ (forced) decline, and before Springsteen’s breakthrough.
 She also appeared on The Jukes’ debut, duetting on Springsteen composition You Mean So Much To Me.

-The cache that Bruce had built on the back of Born To Run meant that Van Zandt was able to wade in and produce more records for other artists, which was legally the only studio time the E Street Band could muster until work was able to start on Darkness on the Edge of Town (there’s a very long story behind that, but suffice to say it was all about contracts and management).
-He and Bruce even discussed starting a label where they could re-ignite some of their heroes career, and produced a number of albums with Gary US Bonds.
+The cachet that Bruce had built on the back of Born To Run meant that Van Zandt was able to wade in and produce more records for other artists, which was legally the only studio time the E Street Band could muster until work was able to start on Darkness on the Edge of Town (there’s a very long story behind that, but suffice to say it was all about contracts and management).
+He and Bruce even discussed starting a label where they could re-ignite some of their heroes career.

 Van Zandt was only able to produce one single with Ronnie.
 This was the B-side to that single (the A-side being a cover of Billy Joel’s Say Goodbye To Hollywood), and was recorded with the complete E Street Band.
 It’s a tender ballad that manages to hark back to Ronnie’s ballads from 15 years earlier, especially the sublime Walking In The Rain, whilst also sounding contemporary for the time – no doubt with the help of the E Street Band.